Plaza’s Nordstrom Block Has Seen Changes Before

 Unity Temple Opening Follows Years of Planning

 Charles Fillmore was a dreamer and a visionary.
 He believed all people had the capacity to realize their desires if they had emotionally charged faith.
 He had a vision of a magnificent Temple on the Country Club Plaza in Kansas City.
 The Temple would be dedicated to his wife, Myrtle.
-Unity Temple of the Plaza website
+Unity Temple on the Plaza website

 Charles Fillmore bought the lot at the northeast corner of 47th and Jefferson in 1929, but it would be fifteen years before the building of what would become Unity Temple began.
 It would take patience, commitment and contributions from 100,000 people around the world to open the building in 1948.
 Today, Unity defines its mission as “to provide an uplifting environment to support all people for the purpose of increasing their well-being.”
 It offers classes, seminars, workshops and inspirational services.